Applications for 2020 now open

 Come visit the International Mendelssohn-Academy Leipzig, meet young pianists from all over the world, listen to piano evenings rendered by the outstanding young talents and experience four legendary piano professors!
 We are looking forward to you!

 Dear pianists from all over the world,

-I would love to welcome you at HMT Leipzig in September 2018 and predict that you will definitely have unforgettable and inspirational hours and days in Leipzig and its environs!
+I would love to welcome you at HMT Leipzig end of August 2020 and predict that you will definitely have unforgettable and inspirational hours and days in Leipzig and its environs!

 Professor for Piano and Chamber Music

 Deputy Director for Teaching and Studying at the HMT Leipzig

 When in 1843 Felix Mendelssohn Bartholdy founded Germany’s first conservatory of music in Leipzig, he called the Bohemian pianist Ignaz Moscheles to Leipzig from London as one of the most outstanding piano instructors.
 Since that time, piano education has been one of the most important columns of this unique, internationally oriented institution, where Robert Schumann, Carl Reinecke, Max Reger and many other famous artists have worked.

 With IMAL, the University of Music and Theatre takes up this tradition, inviting highly gifted pianists from all over the world to gain experience at this historical place and to further develop their own artistic expressive powers and bring them to perfection in the discourse with outstanding piano teachers.